boomerang-io/worker.flow/README.md

 ### How to Test locally with Docker

 1. Build with the Dockerfile-test by passing in `-f Dockerfile.test` to the docker build command
-2. Run and pass in required commander parameters `docker run -i -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:test -- slack sendWebhook`
+2. Run and pass in required commander parameters `docker run -i -t bmrg-worker-flow:test -- slack sendWebhook`

 Example: `docker build -t bmrg-worker-flow:test -v /props:/props . && docker run -i -t bmrg-worker-flow:test -- slack sendWebhook`